Four Fridays of Fun-damental Financial Literacy

 November is Financial Literacy Month in Canada (it’s April in the United States) and this year its’ first Friday lands at the end of the week after Halloween.
 This is terrific news because when educators asked us for more than a one-time workshop, we built the four-session curriculum you see below; it is perfect for delivery on the four Friday afternoons of November 2020.

-Let’s illustrate to young people everywhere, that thinking before buying doesn’t mean you never get to purchase a want versus a need – it just helps you plan purchases and avoid buyer’s remorse.
-(Hasn’t this year demonstrated how incredibly important even seemingly minor financial plans, e.g. grocery lists, can be?)
-This is how we might structure four fun Friday afternoons, in a classroom, online, or around the kitchen table, to do just that:
+Let’s illustrate to young people everywhere, that thinking before buying does NOT mean that you never get to purchase anything fun (a want versus a need), it just means that you plan purchases in order to avoid buyer’s remorse and help protect the planet.
+Here is how we might structure four fun Friday afternoons, in a classroom, online, or around the kitchen table, to help young people understand the awesome power of thinking before buying:

 Week One: Recalling Buyer’s Remorse